techmakerai/Auto-Launch-Python-Voice-Assistant-at-Startup-of-Raspberry-Pi/README.md

 Following the YouTube video below to learn more about this project:
 https://youtu.be/iagQxcXv-So

-Please also check out my previous video on how to build the voice assistant,
+Please also check out my previous video on how to build a voice assistant,
 https://youtu.be/uV6hJQcuW4w

 ### Steps: